famoser/nodika/README.md

  - use the user `info@nodika.ch` with pass `asdf1234`

 if you've changed the Entities and need to adapt the database
- - `php bin/console doctrine:migrations:diff` to generate the changescript sql
+ - `php bin/console doctrine:migrations:diff` to generate the migration class
  - `php bin/console doctrine:migrations:migrate` to migrate db to the newest version
- - optionally execute `php bin/console doctrine:generate:entities AppBundle:MyClass` to generate getter & setters

 if you want to deploy
  - rename `servers_template.yml` to `servers.yml`, correct entries
  - execute `php deployer.phar deploy ENVIRONMENT`, replacing `ENVIRONMENT` by ether `dev`, `testing` or `production` (defaults to `dev`)
+ - if you are on the dev branch fixtures are autoamtically applied
- - you may want to login with ssh and prepare the database data with `php bin/console doctrine:fixtures:load --fixtures=src/AppBundle/DataFixtures/ORM/Production -q` (execute from active release root)
+ - if you deploy the fist time to production may want to login with ssh and prepare the database data with `php bin/console doctrine:fixtures:load --fixtures=src/DataFixtures/Production -q`

 if you're setting up deployment on a new server
  - `cat ~/.ssh/id_rsa.pub` to ensure you already have created an ssh key for yourself, if none: